 If you don’t want to hear me waffle on how great this wool is you might want to skip down a bit 🙂

 I absolutely love British Sheep Breeds Chunky and if I could choose one wool to knit with forever more this would be it.
-It’s shorn, spun and sold in Britain which reduces ‘wool miles’ and help to keep our British sheep flocks alive.
+It’s shorn, spun and sold in Britain which reduces ‘wool miles’ and helps to keep our British sheep flocks alive.
 This wool is undyed so it doesn’t contain any synthetic dyes or chemicals.
 It still contains all it’s natural lanolin which you can feel rubbing off onto your hands as you knit.
 I also like the fact it smells quite sheepy.

 Knitting my jumper